"A toolbox of custom traffic beds tailored for all formats – you can’t go wrong."

 How do I download the high resolution track?

-You have to log in to open up the download shortcut on each track.
-It's free to register and, if you forget your password, we can reset it anytime for you.
+You must log in to open up the track download link on each track, which will provide a 320k file.
 If you're in a rush and want to record the low resolution stream (128kbps) that's fine, but you must take note of file details for reporting its usage.
+We watermark the tracks to keep things in check.

 How many times do I need to report the useage?